fizzle77/JAFDTC/doc/README.md

 [Configuration List](#configuration-list-page)
 page when clicked.
 Below these two items is text identifying the *Current Airframe*.

+### System List

 The *System List* provides the systems that make up the configuration.
 Each system has an associated icon.
 The color of the icon indicates the state of the system: blue icons mark systems whose configuration has changed from defaults, white icons mark systems that have not been changed.
+A small gold dot marks those systems that are linked to other configurations.

+> A white icon with a gold dot indicates a system that is linked to another configuration
+> in which the system has not been changed.

 Clicking on a row in this list changes the system editor to the right to edit the selected system.

+### System Configuration Editor

 The bulk of the page is taken up by the system editor on the right.
 The content of this editor depends on which system seleted from the *System List* to the left.
+In the figure above, the editor is showing the steerpoint list associated with the selected steerpoints system.
 See the [airframe discussions](#airframe-specific-documentation) for further details on the specific system editors.
 Though largely specific to a particular airframe, many systems provide common *Reset* and *Link* buttons along the bottom of the editor.

+### Common Editor Controls

+Depending on the system, the bottom edge of the system configuration editor may contain link and reset buttons that provide common link and reset functions for systems.

 The *Reset* button restores the default settings to the selected system.
 This button is disabled when the system is in its default configruation.

 The *Link* button connects the system to another configuration.
-This allows you to, for example, have a single common radio configuration that you can share across different configurations.
-This way, you can make a single change to the shared configuration and have the linked systems update.
+This allows you to, for example, have a single common radio system configuration that you can share across different configurations.
+This way, you can make a single change to the shared system configuration and have the linked systems automatically update.

 > Links are tracked per system.
 That is, Systems A and B in Configuration X can be linked
 > to completely different configurations if desired.

 Changes to a system are pushed to all linked (either directly or indirectly) systems.

-> For example, assume Configuration A is linked to Configuration B and Configuration B is
+> For example, assume System X in Configuration A is linked to Configuration B and System X
-> linked to Configuration C. All changes to Configuration C will be pushed to A and B.
+> in Configuration B is linked to Configuration C. Changes to System X in Configuration
+> C will be reflected in the Configraution A and B setups for System X.

-While linked, edits to a linked configuration are disabled.
+While linked, edits to the system configuration are disabled.
 The *Link* button changes based on whether or not the system is linked,

 ![](images/Core_Cfg_Edit_Link.png)